 I am excited about doing all my sessions virtually.
-This enables me to see clients anywhere in Florida and New York as well (license pending).
+This enables me to see clients anywhere in Florida and New York.
 My clients love the flexibility of scheduling and not having to spend time in traffic.
 Unlike big telemedicine companies, I offer customized treatment and guaranteed continuation of care, as I typically do not work with more than 10 clients at a time.
 I offer quality of care and expertise when it comes to mood disorders, trauma, and stress management.

-“My ideal clients seek a more in-depth approach that includes things like family-of-origin issues and the root causes of mental health disorders.”
+“My ideal clients seek a more in-depth approach that includes issues such as family-of-origin issues and the root causes of mental health disorders.”